 Welcome aboard WealthKeel airlines.
 I am your flight attendant, Chad.
 If there is a drop in cabin pressure, the panels above your seat will open, revealing oxygen masks.
 If this happens, pull your mask down and breathe normally.
 Please adjust your own mask before helping others.

 What does this have to do a 529 plan?
-Well since about 50% of our client base is either pregnant or became parents recently, 529 plans have been a hot topic.
+Well since many of our client households are either pregnant or became parents recently, 529 plans have been a hot topic.
 I use the above example to explain to our clients that their financial house should be in good order “before helping others.”
 By others, I mean investing money to their child’s 529 plan.

 A 529 plan is a great tool to help pay for education, BUT you need to make sure you are on track for your own goals and retirement.
 A 529 plan was what led me to only do full comprehensive planning early on.
 We had a prospect ask about opening a 529 plan, and without hesitation, we opened one for him.
 It was early in my career, and it was “quick & easy.”
 Later, I found out that this individual had bad debt outstanding, no emergency fund, and was not saving nearly enough for their own retirement.
 Was opening a 529 the proper advice at that time?
 Maybe, but not with a monthly investment to it.
 If they came to me today, I would have still opened the 529 for the reasons I listed above.
 However, I would not recommend monthly investments to it just yet because they have other items they need to take care of first.
 But you only know this if you do true financial planning.